Making Informed Financial Decisions in Today's World Economy

 |July 14, 2014 - July 25, 2014||2||M-F 9A-11:50A||Open||Natalie Webb||10259|

 This course introduces students to concepts and tools needed to understand basic economic decision making.
-By examining how individuals, businesses and countries allocate resources, students will gain an understanding of the environment in which financial decisions are made.
-In addition, examining some of the instruments used to invest will provide students with ways to make better decisions about their own finances.
+By examining how individuals, governments and businesses allocate resources, students will gain an understanding of the environment in which resource decisions are made.
+In this course, we focus on economic analysis rather than investments.
+We examine some of the instruments used to invest that can provide students with ways to make better decisions about their own finances.

 Economics confronts these questions by looking at how individuals, firms and nations confront the central problem of scarcity.
-The instructor will provide students with an introduction to the concepts of economics in a global world including supply and demand, rational individual and business decisions, types of economic systems, measures of wealth and income, currencies and foreign exchange, national budgets and economic pressures and the basics of investing.
+The instructor will provide students with an introduction to the concepts of economics in a global world including supply and demand, rational individual and business decisions, types of economic systems, measures of wealth and income, currencies and foreign exchange, national budgets and economic pressures and concepts underlying investing.
 Theoretical material given during mini-lecture sessions will be supplemented by discussion sections and group work.

 Students will engage with the instructor and one another in problem solving, case study analysis and project work using technology, data and the Internet to analyze and predict economic and financial trends.
 Students are encouraged to bring their own laptop computers, iPads, or other electronic devices; however, these are not required.